adamdrucker/bottle_project/README.md

 ## How to test the current encryption engines:

-* 'crypt.py' will now serve as the module from which cryptographic functions will be imported from
+* 'crypt.py' serves as the module from which cryptographic functions will be imported from
+* 'captcha_bot.py' is a small script that generates a short string of pseudo-randomly generated lower and upper letters, and numbers
-* 'test1.py' contains a rudimentary message encryption script
+* 'test1.py' contains a rudimentary message encryption script to test the __Fernet__ module
   * This can be ran as a regular .py file; it will prompt you for input, generate a pseudo-randomly generated token via 'captcha_bot.py', display your message encrypted via Fernet encryption, then decrypt and display the plaintext result
-* 'test2.py' contains functions for MD5, AES, Blowfish and Fernet - once pycrypto has been installed this file can be ran as-is to test the functionality of these algorithms -- there are built-in messages for testing which will display ciphertext, then decrypt and display plaintext
+* 'test2.py' contains functions for MD5, AES, Blowfish and Fernet - once pycrypto has been installed this file can be ran as-is to test the functionality of these algorithms
+  * There are built-in messages for testing which will display ciphertext, then decrypt and display plaintext
-* 'test3.py' serves to test as a file that imports these functions from 'crypt.py' as a module
+* 'test3.py' serves to test as a file that imports these functions from 'crypt.py' as a module and encrpyts a pre-defined string